Skip to content

 SEO

-• Set proper frontmatter for each page
+• Set portal SEO for each managed page

-• Use semantic HTML
+• Use semantic HTML and proper heading hierarchy

 • Include alt text for images